Parisson/TimeSide/docs/source/tutorials/frames_stack.rst

 This is an example of using the `stack` argument in :class:`timeside.plugins.decoder.file.FileDecoder` to run a pipe with previously decoded frames stacked in memory on a second pass.

-First, let's import everything and define the audio file source :
+First, let's import everything and define the audio file source:

 >>> import timeside.core
 >>> from timeside.core import get_processor